 CREATURE CAST 2010 CURRENT

-The animation, How do krill grow? features on a website that artfully communicates scientific information about small creatures.
+The animation, How do krill grow? features on a website that conveys scientific information through the arts.

 2010 Embodiment, Intersubjectivity and Psychopathology International conference, University of Heidelberg, Germany 30 Sept - 2 Oct 2010